rjjr35379-hue/Geckolib-Wiki-TR/README.md

 ## Adding a category
 To add a category, create a new folder in the `docs` directory.
-The folder name should represent the category name, but isn't the visible name for end-users.
+The folder name should represent the category name; but isn't the visible name for end-users.

 Add a `_category_.json` file to the folder, with the below contents: